jaeheejung/jaeheejung.github.io/research.md

 Jung, Jae-Hee.
 "Does Moral Rhetoric Fuel or Reduce Divides Between Parties and Non-Copartisan Voters?" _R&R._

 Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
-"Media Coverage of Corporate Scandals and Durable Shifts in Policy Attitudes." _Under reivew._
+"Media Coverage of Corporate Scandals and Durable Shifts in Policy Attitudes." _Under review._

 Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
 "Media Coverage of Inequality, Fairness Considerations, and Support for Redistribution in Six Countries."